Dooders/Dooders/README.md

 ## Overview

-Dooders is a Python library to conduct *complex model-based simulations* for research in Cognitive AI.
-Its primary purpose is to facilitate the exploration and analysis of advanced designs for Artificial Intelligence systems with cognitive capabilities.
+Dooders is a Python library to conduct *complex model-based simulations* for research in Cognitive AI.[^1] Its primary purpose is to facilitate the exploration and analysis of advanced designs for Artificial Intelligence systems with cognitive capabilities.

 Unpacking some of the terminology: